Krems an der Donau: Transport

+The nearest passenger airport to the city is Vienna Airport, located 80 km south east of Krems an der Donau.

 In the city

 A network of four bus lines operates at regular intervals within the city.

 Every summer, a tourist train connects the ancient parts of the city with museums, the central railway station and the passenger ship terminal of Krems.

 Politics

 Municipal council

 The municipal council consists of 40 members and since the municipal elections in 2017 it consists of the following parties: